ScottA27/Portfolio-Project-5/README.md

-# Title Place Holder
+# Pitch Perspective

-{TITLE} is a community for football fans around the world.
+Pitch Perspective is a community for football fans around the world.
 It allows people from all over to come together and share their experiences with different stadiums across the globe.
 The page has a social network style, that encourages users to share opinions and interact with others on the platform.
 It was developed to give the football fan a place to go for opinions on stadiums, atmosphere and to find the best places to go spectate the beautiful game.

-This sit was created for Portfolio Project #5 (Advanced Front End) - Diploma in Full Stack Software Development at the [Code Institute](https://www.codeinstitute.net).
+This site was created for Portfolio Project #5 (Advanced Front End) - Diploma in Full Stack Software Development at the [Code Institute](https://www.codeinstitute.net).

 #### [View live website here](https://portfolio-project-5-sa-0f66607dde4e.herokuapp.com/)